emilssolmanis/hurr-durr/README.md

 # What is this?

 A streaming async API to 4chan boards.
 You create a handler class, implement some callbacks and get informed when new posts and images arrive in threads.
-There's a bundled `FileHandler` that saves content to the file system.
+There's a bundled `FileHandler` that saves content to the file system and a `SQLiteHandler` that saves posts in per-date SQLite DBs.

+**NOTE**: the `FileHandler` will eat up your `inode`s, a default Debian install scraping */b/* got exhausted in ~ 6 months.
+Use the `SQLiteHandler` unless you plan to clean the file root regularly.

 # How?

 The bundled executable called `hurr-durr` is a scraper.
 You use it as

-    hurr-durr --directory /tmp/4chan --board b
+    hurr-durr --directory /tmp/4chan/sqlite-files --board b

 There's an optional `-i` flag to also download the images and a `-v` flag to see logging information.

+Storage defaults to SQLite DB per day, unless overridden via `-f file`, which produces 1 JSON file per thread in a structure of `data_dir/YYYYmmdd/threadID/threadID.json`.

-All this is also available via the `-h` flag.
+All this info is also available via the `-h` flag.

 As for the API part, the main entry point is `hurr_durr.ChanWatcher`.
 You have to implement a handler class and then do something along the lines of